 A widening part is when the parting that runs down the centre of your head starts to become wider.
 It’s caused by the hair thinning out around your part, which exaggerates the appearance of your parting.

-If you start to notice this, it could also be an early warning sign that you may see a bald spot on your crown in the near future.
+If you start to notice your normal hair parting width expanding, it could also be an early warning sign that you may see a bald spot on your crown in the near future.

 A double crown is sometimes mistaken for balding.
 It can also make your bald spot look worse if you begin to lose hair between the two whorls on your vertex.